bgamari/ghc-wiki-import/explicit-call-stack/implicit-locations.md

-Here is the proposal.
+This is a lightweight proposal to help with error-finding; see the ExpliciCallsStack? summary page.

 Suppose we write

 ```wiki